 One of the earth pyramids in Renon is a 40-minute hike from the village of Collalbo.
 The vantage point from Collalbo includes a view of the earth pyramids and Odle and Sciliar Dolomites in the background.
 The lovely houses and church in the middle of a picturesque meadowy hill are also in the scene.

-Getting to Renon is easy and quick, 12 minutes from the city center through a cable car.
+Getting to Renon is easy and quick, 12 minutes from the city center by cable car.
 Here is the Google Map location link of the cable car station (Talstation Rittner Seilbahn) heading to Renon.
-It is just 5 to 10 minutes away from the city’s main terminal on foot.
+It is just 5 to 10 minutes from the city’s main terminal on foot.

 Reason #8: Torre Panoramica del Colle overlooking Bolzano